Scott Cinema

 No one has favorited this theater yet

-Opened as the Odeon, one of the original Oscar Deutsch; Odeon Theatres Ltd chain.
+Opened as the Odeon, one of the original Oscar Deutsch Odeon Theatres Ltd. chain.
 The opening date was 13th July 1936 with Douglas Fairbanks Jr. in “The Amateur Gentleman”.

 Inside the auditorium the seating capacity of 1,525 was on a stadium plan with a raised area at the rear (the balcony didn’t overhang the stalls) and seating was provided for 931 in the front stalls and 594 in the raised balcony.
 The proscenium arch was wide and rectangular and had three coves surrounding it, which contained concealed lighting.
 There was also a shallow octagonal dome in the centre of the ceiling which had concealed lighting.
 There were stage facilities which were put to use on occasions by local dramatic companies.
 In the foyer was an attractive Art Deco stained glass window.
 The Odeon had an additional facility of a large car park for patrons.

-The Odeon was was sold off to the Classic Cinemas chain and was re-named Classic from 10th December 1967.
+The Odeon was sold off to the Classic Cinemas chain and was re-named Classic from 10th December 1967.
 It was around this time that the ‘roof’ was removed on the flat-top tower, leaving just the supporting pillar stumps in place!
-Classic sub-divided the building in January 1973 and the front stalls became a bingo club, with the raised balcony area being walled off and divided into two 250 seat cinemas.
+Classic sub-divided the building on 22nd January 1973 and the front stalls became a bingo club, with the raised balcony area being walled off and divided into two 250 seat cinemas.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

-Recent comments (view all 4 comments)
+Recent comments (view all 8 comments)

 A 1970’s exterior photograph of the Classic Cinema/Mecca Bingo from Richard Shaw: